In a nutshell,

 It was a mind-blowing week and really pushed my Avid editing skills - grouping the 16 cameras, making selects and building a clear narrative that was also exciting and energetic - I loved the experience!

-Sadly I didn't get the job but I felt I learnt absolutely tons about editing action and loads about time management and how to efficiently cut a scene under a massive time pressure - so I'm hugely grateful to Guillaume and Sophie for the experience!
+Sadly I didn't get the job but I learnt tons about editing action and loads about time management and how to efficiently cut a scene under a massive time pressure - so I'm hugely grateful to Guillaume and Sophie for the opportunity!

-Going through all this completely affirmed my love of editing and as a consequence I applied to be an Edit Trainee on the ScreenSkills Trainee Finder programme - with the hope that I can gain opportunities to learn from teams within film, high-end TV and children’s TV productions.
+Going through this completely affirmed my love of editing and as a consequence I applied to be an Edit Trainee on the ScreenSkills Trainee Finder programme - with the hope that I can gain opportunities to learn from teams within film and high-end TV.

 I'm always looking to build connections so do get in touch if you want to chat or meet for a coffee.